merlinshabaj/grapher/README.md

                 updateLineWidthOnUniforms()
             }
     ```
-- Refactor eventListener section espeacially the latest code
-    - Squash and stretch functions need refactoring, a lot of duplication
 - Revise exact resolution calculation for stretch and squashing function.
 Current implementation probably isn't resilient enough
-- Refactor `renderWithNewOrthographicDimensions()`
 - `zoomToOrigin()` doesn't reset cleanly when axes are scaled, due to the `lineWidth` being instantly reset
+- Zooming is capped at 1e-6 and 2e+18.
+These limits should probably be increased.
-- `roundToFractionOfStep()` needs a more robust implementation, it is the reason for having the zoom-in cap at 1e-6 and the sporadic rounding errors when showing the mouse coordinates
+    - `roundToFractionOfStep()` needs a more robust implementation, it is the reason for having the zoom-in cap at 1e-6
+    - The precision variable used in `roundPoint()` and `minorGridPoints()` should be refactored

 ### Bugs
-- Zooming in and out still has limits that aren't handled
-- Zooming in too far makes minor grid disappear and also major grid when scrolled even further
-- Zooming out too far and graph begins to flig.
-I assume this is due to the points be recalculated, this being the same bahviour as panning on a low resolution creates.
-Need to check calculation of resolution
 - The function `determineGridSize()` doesn't produce the same result as the following:
     ```JS
         const [xMin, xMax, yMin, yMax] = translatedAxisRanges()